-Extending system lifetime
+Extending product lifetime

 Our refurbished products business refurbishes and upgrades our older lithography systems to a higher performance level to extend their lives.
-A well-maintained ASML lithography system can last for decades, and almost every lithography system that we've ever shipped is still in use at a customer fab.
-Once older systems (such as the PAS 5500) are replaced by newer generations, they are refurbished and given a new lease of life in a fab where the manufacturer requires comparatively less sophisticated chips (such as accelerometers or radiofrequency chips).
+A well-maintained ASML lithography system can last for decades – almost every system we've ever shipped is still in use at a customer fab.

+When older systems (such as the PAS 5500) are replaced by newer generations, they are refurbished and given a new lease of life in a fab producing less sophisticated chips (such as accelerometers or radiofrequency chips).

 Waste at ASML includes office waste, packaging waste, hazardous waste from the chemicals we use in our processes, as well as product waste (usually parts no longer needed after an upgrade or defective parts).

 We have a range of initiatives to reduce and manage this waste, such as our Return4Reuse program, engagement with suppliers, site-specific reductions, and increasing material recycling.
-In 2019, we set an ambitious target of cutting our amount of waste per revenue by 50% by 2025.
+From 2019 to 2022, our total waste generated per €1 million decreased from 417 kg to 315 kg.

 Circular economy initiatives